Azure-Samples/smartbulkcopy/README.md

 It can be used to efficiently and quickly move data from two instances of SQL Server running in two different cloud providers or to move from on-premises to the cloud.

-Smart Bulk Copy is also available as a Docker Image: https://hub.docker.com/repository/docker/yorek/smartbulkcopy
+Smart Bulk Copy is also available as a [Docker Image](https://hub.docker.com/repository/docker/yorek/smartbulkcopy).

 ## How it works